-Stakeholder group Project information shared' Means of communication disclosure Ministry of Energy of Ukraine and their PIU NPC "Ukrenergo" Distribution System Operators (regional oblenergos) District Heating entities, city governments State Inspectorate of the Energy Supervision Ministry of Communities and Territories Development of Ukraine Ministry of Finance of Ukraine Summary project objectives and general information.
-Regular updates on project implementation Environmental and social commitment plan Stakeholder engagement plan Environmental and social management Framework and other ESF related documents Grievance mechanism Disclosure on official websites, social networks and national media, Governmental and public notices, publications and press releases on the official websites in both Ukrainian and English languages Civil society organizations, NGOs National and local media Local authorities Public notices, publications and press releases on the official websites.
-Public information requesting according to the Law of Ukraine "On access to public information" Public notices in local media and offices, communication with local population and other local stakeholders
+Stakeholder group Project information shared Means of communication disclosure Ministry of Energy of Ukraine and their PIU NPC "Ukrenergo" District Heating entities, city governments State Inspectorate of the Energy Supervision Ministry of Communities and Territories Development of Ukraine Ministry of Finance of Ukraine Summary project objectives and general information.
+Regular updates on project implementation Environmental and social commitment plan Stakeholder engagement plan Environmental and social management Framework and other ESF related documents Grievance mechanism Disclosure on official websites, social networks and national media, Governmental and public notices, publications and press releases on the official websites in both Ukrainian and English languages Civil society organizations, NGOs National and local media Public notices, publications and press releases on the official websites.
+Public information requesting according to the Law of Ukraine "On access to public information"

-$^{^{7}}$ In the current situation the disclosure activities (mentioned throughout this SEP) related to the information on critical infrastructure within the project are limited until the end of the martial law in accordance with the requirements of Resolution No.349 of March 26, 2022 "On the protection of information that in martial law can be classified as information with limited access, including critical infrastructure".
+7 In the current situation the disclosure activities (mentioned throughout this SEP) related to the information on critical infrastructure within the project are limited until the end of the martial law in accordance with the requirements of Resolution No.349 of March 26, 2022 "On the protection of information that in martial law can be classified as information with limited access, including critical infrastructure".
 The information can be disclosed only after the end of the martial law.
 Thus, this SEP and other ESF related documents will be disclosed to the public at the later stage to avoid targeted bombardment of the project investment.